Described as a

 - Extended Reality art experience and installation MEET YOURSELF at Louisiana Museum of Modern Art supported by Unity Technologies.
 The concept evolves around self-perception, mental health and our future with technology, alternative realities and avatars.
 MEET YOURSELF allows you to stand face to face with your life-size, 3D, holographic avatar of yourself and to see yourself and others do, January 2018.

 - First Blockchain-powered supply chain transparency fashion pilot at Copenhagen Fashion Summit, May 2017.

 - World’s First Mixed Reality Fashion Show by Martine Jarlgaard London on-schedule at London Fashion Week, September 2016.

 As a designer, her work is heavily rooted in sustainability.
 She looks to technology as playing a significant role in helping to solve some of the industry's biggest challenges.

-Upon graduation and after having been invited by Camera Nazionale della Moda Italiana to show her graduation collection 'Dress me till I disappear in Better Beauty' in the Italian Haute Couture Fashion Week, Martine Jarlgaard was hired to work with Vivienne Westwood, where she headed the Vivienne Westwood Red Label.
-Following this Martine worked with All Saints in London and as Head of Diesel Female Apparel in Italy before returning to London to launch her eponymous luxury label, Martine Jarlgaard London.
+After graduating from the Royal Danish Academy of Fine Arts, Martine Jarlgaard was hired to work with Vivienne Westwood, where she headed the Vivienne Westwood Red Label.
+Following this Martine worked with All Saints in London and as Head of Diesel Female Apparel in Italy before returning to the United Kingdom to launch Martine Jarlgaard London.